Open Call Begins: October 25, 2018

 To address the rising social, economic, and environmental challenges facing cities across the globe, planners need foundational knowledge and skills, as well as opportunities to apply them in real world situations.
-The Lincoln Institute of Land Policy (the “Institute”) is launching a digital case library and invites applicants to submit a proposal to author cases for the library.
-A case study re-creates a real-world problem, and asks students to walk in the shoes of public officials, business leaders, and citizens.
+The Lincoln Institute of Land Policy (the “Institute”) has launched a digital case library and invites applicants to submit a proposal to author cases for the library.
+A case study is a story about a real situation.
+It includes people or groups, issues, and sufficient information to re-create the situation.
+The Institute’s case studies are teaching materials, not research publications.
+They are written with clear educational purposes and designed to make learning both engaging and instructive.
 Through debates, group work, and continuous feedback from educators and peers, participants develop a deep understanding of pertinent issues, analytical skills, and empathy for opposing views.

-Ten proposals will be awarded $1000 each to write a case.
-Applicants are encouraged to submit proposal for writing a new case or to use the Institute’s case template to revise one that
+Ten proposals will be awarded $2,000 each to research and write a case.
+Applicants are encouraged to submit a proposal for writing a teaching case study using the Institute’s case template.

 The topical areas of a case study must reflect at least one of the Institute’s four key issues: land value capture and the property tax, informality and urban poverty, climate change, and municipal fiscal health.
 You can learn more about the key issues on the Institute’s website: http://www.lincolninst.edu/key-issues